 - Lumbar instability occurs when part of the lower back has too much movement.
 Lower back pain is very common in distance runners who lack core strength in the muscles around the trunk which support the back.
 Core strengthening exercises to support the back can be helpful.

-Abdominal pain in sport may be due to muscular strain.
+Tummy (abdominal) pain in sport may be due to muscular strain.
 Vigorous exercise may lead to pains due to stitch.
-Stich is a word for pain from the muscle you breathe with (the diaphragm), particularly if you are not warmed up.
+Stitch is a word for pain from the muscle you breathe with (the diaphragm), particularly if you are not warmed up.

-- Chest pain when exercising is often muscular, due to the muscles of the chest wall working hard when breathing hard.
+- Chest pain when exercising is often muscular, due to the muscles of the chest wall working hard when a person is breathing hard.
 In some sports such as weightlifting and rowing, pain is due to those muscles working hard due to lifting or pulling.